noguia/simple_shell/README.md

-Write a simple UNIX command interpreter.
-## What is the shell?
+# What is the shell?
 The shell is a program that takes commands from the keyboard via the terminal and gives them to the operating system to perform.
 ## About this project
 This project is a simple version of the linux shell made for [ALX SE Program](https://www.alxafrica.com/software-engineering/) taking part of the "Low-level programming & Algorithms" projects.